 “What... ?" moans my wounded ego, “But what if I’m not the one throwing them in?”

 My question is not to be answered.
 It’s time for a "go outside and be on the land" break.
 But, the seed has been well planted, in a fertile little pile of mind-soil.

 The kitty and I go outside, and while the new sprout begins to grow, my mind runs, though far from wild: “She thinks I'm throwing babies in the river... !?
 Is this true?
 But I recycle, drive an 80-mpg hybrid, educate other folks, blah, blah, blah, blah…”

-I’ve learned to have some compassion for my mind, like I would for a three year old: love her, but don't let her drive the car.
+I’ve learned to have some compassion for my mind, like I would for a three-year-old child: love her; don't let her drive the car, but love her just as she is.
 Of course my mind is racing.
 Who wants to see ourselves as the one putting babies in the river!?
 What a ghastly image!
 And yet…

 Even the phrase above, “the ones putting…” speaks of separation and denial, as though it were not all of us.

 Standing outside in a rare for August cool breeze, a be-with-the-question moment gently finds its way: